Grow Whidbey: Good Cheer Food Bank Apprentice

-Grow Whidbey is a collaboration between the Good Cheer Food Bank Fresh Food on the Table Program and the South Whidbey School District Farm and Garden Program to offer apprenticeships in community food production and garden-based education, in order to train the next generation of growers and teachers of sustainable community agriculture.
+Grow Whidbey is a collaboration between the Good Cheer Food Bank, the South Whidbey School District and South Whidbey Tilth to offer apprenticeships in community food production and garden-based education, in order to train the next generation of growers and teachers of sustainable community agriculture.

-The Good Cheer Food Bank manages three growing spaces, about 1.5 acres in total, that grows food for the food bank and South Whidbey School District cafeterias.
+The Good Cheer Food Bank manages three growing spaces, approximately 1.5 acres in total, that grow food for the food bank and South Whidbey School District cafeterias.
 The Good Cheer Garden is located in front of the food bank and serves as an important community gathering space and demonstration garden.
-Next door to the food bank is The Bayview Garden, a ⅛ acre garden that the apprentice is responsible for managing.
-Adjacent to the Bayview Garden is The Big ACRE (Abundant Community Resources for Everyone) which is an acre farm that champions access to local organic food for members of our community who often do not get to choose to eat such food including youth, working poor, homeless, and individuals living on fixed incomes or managing medical costs.
+Next door to the food bank is The Bayview Garden, a ⅛ acre garden that the apprentices are responsible for managing.
+Adjacent to the Bayview Garden is The Big ACRE (Abundant Community Resources for Everyone) which is an acre farm that is predominately mixed vegetables but includes 3 hoop house house and a 15 fruit tree orchard.
+Produce from the Bayview Garden and The Big ACRE is also delivered to the school cafeterias.

-Position Description: The Good Cheer Food Bank Apprentice will be a key player in our Fresh Food on the Table Program which seeks to create a zero-waste food bank on South Whidbey that champions fresh local produce.
-They will assist the Garden Manager in all farm and garden tasks including weeding, cultivating, harvest, and in some non-profit management work like volunteer coordination, outreach, and some event planning.
-The apprentice will also at times assist the Food Bank Produce Manager during peak harvest season in processing produce for food bank clients, sorting donations and keeping the store refrigerator stocked with local goods.
+Position Description: The Good Cheer Food Bank Apprentices will be key players in our Fresh Food on the Table Program which seeks to create a zero-waste food bank on South Whidbey that champions fresh local produce.
+They will assist the Garden Manager in all farm and garden tasks including weeding, cultivating, harvest, and in certain non-profit management work like volunteer coordination, outreach, and some event planning and fundraising.
+The apprentices will also at times assist the Food Bank Produce Manager during peak harvest season in processing produce for food bank clients, sorting donations and keeping the store refrigerator stocked with local goods.
+During the summer months the apprentices will participate in volunteer work parties at the South Whidbey School Farms, and at South Whidbey Tilth.
+There will also occasionally be weekend work such as watering starts, opening and closing hoop houses, special events, and gleaning produce from the Saturday market.
+Responsibilities will be shared with other apprentices and with the Garden Manager.

 - Has the self-motivation and integrity necessary to manage their own time effectively